 The biggest draw: SBA loans offer low interest rates.
 “The rates are amazing,” says Bob Coleman, publisher of The Coleman Report, the leading SBA intelligence report for lenders.
 “For a patient entrepreneur who has her ducks in a row and is willing to go through the process, it’s a lot cheaper capital,” he explains.
 Interest rates may be fixed or variable, and are pegged to the prime rate, the LIBOR rate, or an optional peg rate.
 The SBA sets a maximum interest rate that may be charged, but beyond that, interest rates on SBA loans can often be negotiated between the borrower and the lender.
 (Individual programs have different requirements.)
 SBA loan interest rates vary by program and can change monthly if the rate is not fixed.

 Types of SBA Loans

-The most popular type of SBA business loan.
+The most popular type of SBA guaranteed loan.
 These loans may be used for a variety of purposes including new construction, expansion or renovation, or to purchase land or buildings; to purchase equipment, fixtures, leasehold improvements; working capital; to refinance debt for compelling reasons; for a seasonal line of credit, inventory or starting a business.